Essential Questions for Designing Effective Solar Lighting Systems

 Project Location

 Question 1 is always, where is the project located?
-This provides the solar lighting specialist with so much valuable data.
-It gives us the ability to determine the availability of sun, the length of the night, etc. This is the most basic part of sizing up a solar system.
+This provides solar lighting specialists with valuable data.
+It allows us to determine the sun's availability, the length of the night, etc. This is the most basic part of sizing up a solar system.

-An exact address allows the specialist to be able to assess the area that needs illumination and see any possible obstacles that could be in the area.
-The exact address allows one to do a visual assessment of the site using Google Earth or by allowing for a site visit by a local lighting rep. It also allows the lighting designer to determine if there are any obstacles, such as trees or buildings for shade, medians, entrances, exits, and so much more.
+An exact address allows the specialist to assess the area that needs illumination and see any possible obstacles.
+It also allows one to do a visual assessment of the site using Google Earth or by allowing a site visit by a local lighting rep. It also allows the lighting designer to determine if there are any obstacles, such as trees or buildings for shade, medians, entrances, exits, and so on.

 Fixture Style